![]() Parlophone 1st. Sleeve |

 |

-Most of all U.K. printed
+Most of all U.K.

-logo in the upper right corner and its original U.S. retail price
+upper right corner and its original U.S. retail price

 sticker ($ 2.50) and shrink-wrapping.
 According to the record store information, there were produced for export only as the only copies they have ever found have come direct from the U.S. I think; At first, few copies were printed with a small black "stereo" logo in the upper right corner.
 But, its very hard to look, so printing ink was changed to silver.
 Black and Yellow Parlophone label with silver print: the name "THE GRAMOPHONE CO.
 LTD.(capital letter)" on the outer rim, the "SOLD IN U.K." remark, and the "(P) 1965" statement.
 The word "STEREO" at the right upper portion on the label was small size.
 The song title and artist name on the label was printed in slender Sans Serif type.
 Sleeves for "Rubber Soul (stereo)" did two London’s of printing house: Ernest J. Day & Co Ltd. and Garrod & Lofthouse Ltd. This issue has a sleeve made by Garrod & Lofthouse. |